pragma-org/simulation-testing/blog/src/02-maelstrom-testing-echo-example.md

 ## First example: echo

-In order to make it easy for ourselves, let's consider a simple distributed
-system: a node which echos back whatever message one sends to it.
+Let's consider a simple distributed system: a node which echos back whatever message one sends to it.

 In pseudo code we can define our echo node like this: